taoyama/azure-bigcompute/README.md

 ![nvidiadocker](https://cloud.githubusercontent.com/assets/3028125/12213714/5b208976-b632-11e5-8406-38d379ec46aa.png)

 **More Information available @ https://github.com/NVIDIA/nvidia-docker/wiki**

+#### License Agreements
+By provisioning via this repository, you agree to the terms of the license agreements for NVIDIA software installed silently.

 ##### CUDA Toolkit
 To view the license for the CUDA Toolkit , [click here](http://docs.nvidia.com/cuda/eula/index.html)